Archit1030/FloatChat-AI/DEPLOYMENT_INSTRUCTIONS.md

 - **Database Connection**: Check Railway PostgreSQL is running
 - **Environment Variables**: Verify all variables are set
 - **Logs**: Check Railway deployment logs for errors
+- **Healthcheck Failure**: If healthcheck fails, check that all dependencies are installed
+- **Import Errors**: App now has robust fallbacks for missing dependencies

 ### Frontend Issues
 - **Backend URL**: Ensure correct Railway URL in Streamlit secrets